localStorage, Cookies, Fetch, AbortController

 Cross-Origin Requests and CORS

-CORS is a security mechanism that restricts which resources a web page can request from a different domain.
-You need to ensure that the server supports CORS and includes the appropriate headers (e.g., Access-Control-Allow-Origin) to allow your origin to access the resource.
+CORS (Cross-Origin Resource Sharing) is a security mechanism that restricts which resources a web page can request from a different domain.
+The server must include the appropriate headers (e.g., Access-Control-Allow-Origin) to allow your origin to access the resource.

 Response